Knee Pain Specialist

 misc image

-Knee Pain services offered in Midwood, Brooklyn, NY
+Knee Pain services offered in Brooklyn, Brooklyn, NY

-Recurring knee pain affects about 25% of adults in the US, limiting mobility and reducing their quality of life.
-In turn, osteoarthritis is the most common cause of knee pain in adults over age 50.
-Vladimir Alhov, MD, and the team at Brooklyn Pain Doctors in the Sheepshead Bay neighborhood of Brooklyn, New York, diagnose and treat knee pain in patients of all agents.
-Call the New York City practice, or use the convenient online scheduling tool to book an appointment today.
+Recurring knee pain affects about 25% of adults in the U.S., limiting mobility and reducing quality of life.
+Osteoarthritis is the most common cause of knee pain in adults over the age of 50.
+Vladimir Alhov, MD, and the team at Brooklyn Pain Doctors in the Sheepshead Bay neighborhood of Brooklyn, NY, specialize in diagnosing and treating knee pain in patients of all ages.
+Call our Brooklyn knee pain clinic or use the convenient online scheduling tool to book an appointment today.

 Knee Pain Q & A

-Knee pain affects people of all ages.
-It can result from medical conditions like gout, arthritis, or infections, or it can result from an injury like torn cartilage or a ruptured ligament.
+Knee pain can affect people of all ages.
+It can result from medical conditions such as gout, arthritis, or infections, or it may result from injuries like a torn cartilage or ruptured ligament.
 Signs and symptoms of knee pain include:

 • Weakness